 Personalisation Based on Signals, Not Tokens

-Tokens like "{{first_name}}" or "{{company}}" are not personalisation—they're placeholders.
+Tokens like "{{first_name}}" or "{{company}}" are not personalisation.
+They are placeholders.

 Real personalisation reflects:

-Why this person is receiving this message
+- Why this person is receiving this message.

-What signal triggered the outreach
+- What signal triggered the outreach.

-How the message connects to their context
+- How the message connects to their context.

 Relevance always beats novelty.
 A concise, accurate email with the right signal will outperform any quirky opener or over-personalised joke.